1004yeeun/marble-madness/README.md

    * It may help to log out and log back in after installation.
 2. Download and unzip the [zip file](https://github.com/1004yeeun/marble-madness/archive/refs/heads/main.zip).

-<b> ✏️ Note: </b> You may have to alter the directory for your Assets folder, accordingly depending on where you place your file, in the main.cpp file.
+<b> :pencil2: Note: </b> You may have to alter the directory for your Assets folder, accordingly depending on where you place your file, in the main.cpp file.

 <br></br>

-### Installation with macOS on the Command Line 💻
+### Installation with macOS on the Command Line :computer:
 3. Change directories to the MarbleMadness folder, which should contain all 21 source files for this game as well as the MarbleMadness executable.
 ```sh
 cd /your/path/to/marble-madness-unzipped/MarbleMadness